garrettrayj/den/Marketing/App Store Description.md

 FEATURES

-+ Made for phones, tables, and computers
++ Designed For All Screens
-Developed from the start to work great on screens of all sizes.
+Enjoy a consistent experience on phones, tablets, and computers.

 + Cloud Sync
-Profiles, feeds, history, etc. on all your devices without signing up for yet another account.
+Profiles, feeds, history, and more on all your devices without signing up for yet another account.

 + Read in Your Regular Browser
-Items open in a built-in Safari view, reading mode optional, on phones and tablets.
+Items open in a built-in web view, reading mode optional, on phones and tablets.
 Items open in the default browser on computers.

 + RSS, Atom, and JSON Feed
 Works with popular formats so the library of compatible feeds is limitless.